JeromeUwU/Generative_AI/README.md

 The model was implemented and trained on Kaggle using a GPU P100.
 This approach allows for flexibility and customization in developing a TTS solution tailored to specific requirements.
 The Dataset used for the training is the The LJ Speech Dataset accessible from Kaagle.

+Due to Kaggle GPU availability, training can be done for 30 hours per session because of GPU limitations.

+Model will not be fine-tuned.

 *Theory will be vulgarized*

 ### TransformersTTS Theory